joaocorreiaprof/Binary-Search-Trees/README.md

 ## Getting Started

-Follow these instructions to get a copy of the project template up and running on your local machine.
+Follow these instructions to get a copy up and running on your local machine.

 ### Prerequisites